qingyu-qc/medical_rag_evidence/README.md

 ```
 pip install -r requirements.txt
 ```
-Please place all pickle files into the `pickle` folder, and all PDF files into the `pdf` folder, accordingly.
-Those files will be used to build index and saved in `storage` later.
+Please place all pickle files into the `./pickle` folder, and all PDF files into the `./pdf` folder, accordingly.
+Those files will be used to build index and saved in `./storage` later.

 ## Documents